al6x/jslang/blog/learning-javascript.md

 Big advantage of JavaScript is that it's forgiving - it allows you to start without having good understanding of the language.
-But if you want to be efficient - you need to know the language itself, take a look at one of books below.
+But if you want to be efficient - you need to know the language itself.
+To learn how to use it efficiently read one of books below.

 [JavaScript: The Good Parts](http://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742)